shahriar52/hname/README.md

 ## Limitations
 - Works on Linux distributions that use systemd.
-- On windows, the service fail after n restart attempt could not be configured due the current limitation of ansible module.
-This is an on going development.
+- On the Windows hosts, the service fails after n restart attempt could not be configured due to the current limitation of the ansible module.
+This is an ongoing development.
 See more at https://github.com/ansible/ansible/pull/56445

 ## Install
 Populate the ansible hosts file at /etc/ansible/hosts.
 A sample hosts file given in this repository.
-Seperate ansible playbooks are given for Linux and Windows deployments.
+Separate ansible playbooks are given for Linux and Windows deployments.
 Adjust the time period to run the script; the systemd user and Windows user to run the service in the group_vars/all.yml file.

-*To store the passwords one can use ansible vault for security issues.*

 Clone this repository,